 This just made me smile one day.
 I think there are many times we’d all like to be able to press this button.
 The summer is probably a good time to think about what you would reset.

 I loved this sign and the philosophy behind it.
 Just because the world is 24/7, doesn’t mean you always have to be.
 This is in the physical store window on a Sunday at Kathrens Knitwear in Lyme Regis.
-I met Nicola a couple of times as we queued for great coffee in a morning at Uprising.
-Amazing one off stuff if you’re ever down in Lyme to go take a look.
+I met Nicola a couple of times as we queued for great coffee in a morning at Town Mill Bakery.
+Amazing one-off stuff if you’re ever down in Lyme to go take a look.

 Whereas this shop sign left me feeling slightly less positive.
 Had to turn off my spelling geek moment as was on my way inside to stock up on Lilliput Gin.